Ecodev/graphql-doctrine/README.md

 to fetch all fields just to be able re-submit them when he wants to modify only one field.

-And it also enable to easily design mass editing mutations where the client would submit only a few fields to be updated for many entities at once.
+And it also enables to easily design mass editing mutations where the client would submit only a few fields to be updated for many entities at once.
 This could look like:

 ```php